Pavit/qna/README.txt

 Styled Typeahead.js.
 Replaced Foundation CSS.
 Also added shit like dropdowns, restyled some things.

+Known Bugs:

+1. Typeahead dropdown is not on top when the layout is shrunken (i.e. in responsive mobile mode).

+2. Signup modal from login dropdown doesn't work.

 ----------------6/22/2013-------------------------------------------------------

 In the midst of my coke bender I forgot to update the changelog.
 So here's are the recent changes